 Winter and Early Spring Bull Trout Fly Fishing

-Some of the best locations to target winter Bull Trout is the Squamish River system and it’s tributaries, Harrison and Lillooet River system, Chilliwack/Vedder River and the Upper Pitt River.
-Winter Bull Trout utilize long broad runs, stream inflows, deep dark pools, and side channels.
+Some of the best locations to target winter Bull Trout are the Squamish River System and its tributaries, Harrison and Lillooet River System, Chilliwack/Vedder River and the Upper Pitt River.
+Winter Bull Trout utilize long broad runs, stream inflows, deep dark pools and side channels.

 Rod, Reel, Line Selection

-When venturing out for winter Bull Trout make sure you have stocked your fly box with a good assortment of woolly buggers (size 10-1 in olive, white, chartreuse, black and pink), intruders (2.5” to 5” in olive, white, black, pink, and chartreuse) and egg patterns and Trout Beads (dark pink, light pink, peach and orange).
-One of my go to flies is the chartreuse C.O.D.
-(Catch on Delivery) intruder.
+When venturing out for Winter Bull Trout, make sure you have stocked your fly box with a good assortment of woolly buggers size #8-#1 in olive, white, chartreuse, black and pink.

 Winter Bull Trout fishing is a great way to get out and swing a fly and enjoy what our coastal rivers have to offer.
-If you’d like more information about fly fishing for winter Bull trout please send Andrew Redmont at 604-931-5044, by email at email@example.com or stop by the shop at #110-1140 Austin Avenue, Coquitlam, BC.
+If you’d like more information about fly fishing for winter Bull trout please feel free to email us at firstname.lastname@example.org, call us at 604-931-5044 or stop by the shop at #110-1140 Austin Avenue, Coquitlam, BC.

 Follow and Like Us